Neerhom/COM3D2.ModLoader/README.md

 Because of this feature, ModLoader also comes with WORKING mirror props for Photo Mode!
 Do note, that I have no claims over the scripts resposible for reflections, as it was a free asset from Unity store, which is no longer avaialbe.
 If you wish to use this script, simply decomplie the .dll files inside UnityInjector.

+# Supporting patchers

+# COM3D2.ProcScriptBinIgonre
+Patcher prevents the game from throwing pesky "ProcScriptBin 例外 : ヘッダーファイルが不正です" errors and closing, when it thinks that file (menu, tex, mate, mod) header is incorrect.

+# COM3D2.ModMenuAccel

+A patcher that improves game startup times, improving upond KISS' way of loading menu files from Mod folder.

 Pre-requisites:
 [Sybaris](https://ux.getuploader.com/cm3d2_e/download/317) or [Sybaris 2.1](https://ux.getuploader.com/cm3d2_j/download/68)

 [Mono.Cecil.Inject](https://github.com/denikson/Mono.Cecil.Inject/releases)

 Installation: